Colin Chapman

-In 1952, he founded the sports car company Lotus Cars.
-Chapman initially ran Lotus in his spare time, assisted by a group of enthusiasts.
+Chapman founded Lotus in 1952 and initially ran Lotus in his spare time, assisted by a group of enthusiasts.
 His knowledge of the latest aeronautical engineering techniques would prove vital towards achieving the major automotive technical advances for which he is remembered.
-His design philosophy focused on cars with light weight and fine handling instead of bulking up on horsepower and spring rates, which he famously summarised as "Adding power makes you faster on the straights.
+Chapman's design philosophy focused on cars with light weight and fine handling instead of bulking up on horsepower and spring rates, which he famously summarised as "Adding power makes you faster on the straights.
 Subtracting weight makes you faster everywhere."

-Under his direction, Team Lotus won seven Formula One Constructors' titles, six Drivers' Championships, and the Indianapolis 500 in the United States, between 1962 and 1978.
+Team Lotus won seven Formula One Constructors' titles, six Drivers' Championships, and the Indianapolis 500 in the United States, between 1962 and 1978 under his direction.
 The production side of Lotus Cars has built tens of thousands of relatively affordable, cutting edge sports cars.
 Lotus is one of but a handful of English performance car builders still in business after the industrial decline of the 1970s.

 Chapman suffered a fatal heart attack in 1982, aged 54.

 Early life

-Colin Chapman was born on 19 May 1928 and brought up at 44 Beech Drive, on the border of Muswell Hill, London N2.
+Anthony Colin Bruce Chapman was born on 19 May 1928 in Richmond, Surrey, and brought up at 44 Beech Drive, on the border of Muswell Hill in London N2.
 His father ran The Railway Hotel on Tottenham Lane next to Hornsey Railway Station.
 Chapman attended the Stationers' Company's School in Mayfield Road.

 Education

-Chapman studied structural engineering at University College London, joined the University of London Air Squadron and learned to fly.
-Chapman left UCL without a degree in 1948, resitting his final Mathematics paper in 1949 and obtaining his degree a year late.
+Chapman studied structural engineering at University College London, joining the University of London Air Squadron and learning to fly.
+He left UCL without a degree in 1948, resitting his final mathematics paper in 1949 and obtaining his degree a year late.

-He briefly joined the Royal Air Force in 1948, being offered a permanent commission but turning this down in favour of a swift return to civilian life.
+Chapman briefly joined the Royal Air Force in 1948, being offered a permanent commission but turning this down in favour of a swift return to civilian life.
 After a couple of false starts Chapman joined the British Aluminium company, using his civil engineering skills to attempt to sell aluminium as a viable structural material for buildings.